-Wesleyan Financial Services Consultant, Bal Thandi, shares her key considerations for getting the best deal when it comes to re-mortgaging your property…
+Specialist Financial Adviser from Wesleyan Financial Services, Bal Thandi, shares her key considerations for getting the best deal when it comes to re-mortgaging your property…

 Advice about obtaining a mortgage is widely available, but what happens when you have a mortgage, and the time comes to renew or change it?

-Something I see all too often as a financial consultant is dental clients coming to me after sticking to their existing mortgage lender because they felt trapped – mainly by the extra work involved.
+Something I see all too often as a Specialist Financial Adviser is dental clients coming to me after sticking to their existing mortgage lender because they felt trapped – mainly by the extra work involved.
 As a busy practitioner, this area of financial planning just doesn’t feel feasible to dedicate much time to, especially when the existing deal is affordable.

 However, the benefit of re-mortgaging your property – and taking the time to do this properly – is worth the effort if the end result is more money in your pocket through reduced rates and monthly payments.